uncomfyhalomacro/erudite-vim/README.md

 ![Image](https://github.com/uncomfyhalomacro/erudite-vim/blob/main/screenshots/full_setup.png)

+**NOTE**: Screenshots may not be the same as the current configuration.
+Please be aware.

 This configuration is more focused for Julia users.
 But it can still be modified to be used for other languages.
 I am planning to add that functionality soon but it is not a priority as of yet.
 Feel free to fork! :smiley: